ManashSwain/Typescript/README.md

 ```

-###  performing an action based on particular data type
+###  Performing an action based on particular data type

 ```javascript